jfdev001/algebraic-multigrid/README.md

 ## Sparse Gauss Seidel

 To keep things generic, one can use either the matrix formulation `Au = b` or one can write solvers that use the physical grid points themselves (see ref [15]).
-Using the physicalgrid points in the solvers leads to solvers that are defined only for that particular
+Using the physical grid points in the solvers leads to solvers that are defined only for that particular
-PDE, but it also makes the solver wayyyy faster.
-If the physical domain is `3 x 3`,that means there 9 degrees of freedom (dofs), and therefore the system `Au = b` requiresiterating through `A \in 9x9`, i.e., `O(ndofs^2)` compared to the specific solver whichis `O(n)`... (find resource for actually naming convention for these types of solvesr)...and also consider how you could approach differently or how other places do it differently.
-The difference in convention is known as describing the algorithm in terms of the square array `U[i,j]` or in terms of the column vector `Uhat`.
+PDE, so for this project I take the more generic approach.

-Since all the time is clearly being spent in the smoother, this needs to be improved.
-See Julia's [AlgebraicMultigrid/src/smoother.jl](https://github.com/JuliaLinearAlgebra/AlgebraicMultigrid.jl/blob/master/src/smoother.jl) for better smoother approaches for sparse systems.
+One thing I noticed when working on the smoothers, is that a disproportionate amount of time was being spent here.
+To make AMG competitive, I needed to improve upon this.
+The formulations given in numerical linear algebra texts tends to assume dense matrices; however, we know that our input is a sparse matrix.
+Therefore, I knew I needed to use sparse formulation of the smoothers, and took inspirtation from Julia's [AlgebraicMultigrid/src/smoother.jl](https://github.com/JuliaLinearAlgebra/AlgebraicMultigrid.jl/blob/master/src/smoother.jl).

 ![slow_smoother_callgraph](image/README/slow_smoother_callgraph.png)